 This feature is available to all Dropbox users, including those on the free Basic plan.

-If you’re a Dropbox team member, and you’d like to manage selective sync settings on your computer, use this article.
-If you’re a Dropbox Business admin, you manage your team’s default selective sync settings.
+If you’re a member of a Dropbox team account and you’d like to manage selective sync settings on your computer, use this article.
+If you’re an admin of a Dropbox team account, learn how to manage your team’s default selective settings.

 Note: You can’t remove individual files with selective sync—only folders, which includes the files and folders inside them.

 Note: The selective sync preferences you choose are unique to each computer and don’t affect the other computers you use with Dropbox.

 Selective sync lets you choose which folders you’d like to store on your computer’s hard drive from all of the folders you have stored in your Dropbox account.